Pinaki82/Tulu-C-IDE/README.md

 Command to reload a file from hard disc.
 Unsaved changes are discarded.

 Reloads the current buffer.
-Reloads only the currently opened file from disc.
+Reloads only the currently opened file from the disc.

 -----------------------------------